floft/linux-control/README.md

     cp client/config.yaml{.example,}
     # edit client/config.yaml

+Make sure you set the server, root, and cookie secret.
+Get the OAuth2 client id/secret from Google.
+Set the OAuth2 provider id/secret to what you gave to Google in the Google Actions Project instructions earlier.
+Make sure you set the URI to point to your project id (see Project ID under the settings of your Google Actions Project, gear at top left).
+Set the HTTP BASIC AUTH user/pass to what you gave Dialogflow earlier.

 You'll have to visit your Linux Control website to get the ID and TOKEN that you'll need for the client.
 It'll show you your user ID and then a token to identify your laptop and one to identify your desktop (so it can differentiate